RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 {{< /note >}}

 {{< note >}}
-- Custom installation directories are not supported for Redis on Flash databases.
+- Custom installation directories are not supported for databases using Redis on Flash.
 {{< /note >}}

 You can specify any or all of these file locations: